 - Input the sex of the child to obtain the right percentiles.

-- The percentiles and categorization according to the BMI for kids will be displayed as a text.
+- The percentiles and categorization according to the BMI for kids will be displayed as text.

-As you can see it is a very simple process to complete and greatly simplifies the process of checking the percentiles and BMI for children.
-If you still want to check the results by hand feel free to do so; you can use the BMI charts for kids that we showed you above.
+As you can see, it is a straightforward process to complete and greatly simplifies the process of checking the percentiles and BMI for children.
+If you still want to check the results by hand, feel free to do so; you can use the BMI charts for kids that we showed you above.
 Be sure to choose the right one depending on whether you want to see the BMI for a boy or the BMI for a girl.

 Differences between BMI for boys and BMI for girls

-You can probably tell by 'popular wisdom' that the healthy BMI for girls and boys is not going to be the same, but let's take a closer look at why is this.
-First of all, there are differences between boys and girls that are the same as those between men and women, only more subtle due to puberty, a process which is still to occur for most of the children at these ages.
+You can probably tell by 'popular wisdom' that the healthy BMI for girls and boys is not going to be the same, but let's take a closer look at why this is so.
+First, there are differences between boys and girls that are the same as those between men and women, only more subtle due to puberty, a process which is still to occur for most children at these ages.

-Secondly there are differences in the physical development between boys and girls that causes the BMI for boys and girls to differ.
-These differences are more pronounced in the later years of childhood and the beginning of the teenage phase, as girl tend to begin develop earlier than boys.
+Secondly, there are differences in the physical development between boys and girls that causes the BMI for boys and girls to differ.
+These differences are more pronounced in the later years of childhood and the beginning of the teenage phase, as girls tend to begin to develop earlier than boys.

-Although physical development only has very slight impact on the differences in BMI for girls and boys, it becomes very apparent when we talk about BMI for teens.
-You can see this effect in the BMI charts for kids since at younger ages BMI for boys and girls are almost similar, but they start to diverge as children hit puberty and the physical traits that distinguish male and female develop to an adult level.
+Although physical development only has a very slight impact on the differences in BMI for girls and boys, it becomes very apparent when we talk about BMI for teens.
+You can see this effect in the BMI charts for kids since, at younger ages, BMI for boys and girls are quite similar, but they start to diverge as children hit puberty and the physical traits that distinguish males and females develop to an adult level.

 Just remember that BMI for kids should not be a point of concern, since children grow and develop at different rates and in different ways.
-Unless their BMI falls into the extreme levels, there is no need to try and have a child keep an ideal body weight with tight margins.
-As long as a kid is getting enough healthy food and is reasonably active there shouldn't be anything to worry about; let them play, let them eat and love them thoroughly.
+Unless their BMI falls to extreme levels, there is no need to try and have a child keep an ideal body weight with tight margins.
+As long as a kid is getting enough healthy food and is reasonably active, there shouldn't be anything to worry about; let them play, let them eat, and love them thoroughly.